Zuchaki/AnkiAce/README.md

 # AnkiAce

-We can wizit here https://ankiace-production.web.app/
+You can visit here https://ankiace-production.web.app/

+# How it work
+#### 1. Sign In
+First you need to sing in using gooogle or e-mail